KyletheHuman/cve_finder/README.md

 -download 2010-2025 GZ files (the api thought we were trying to ddos them so we had to do it manually)

--unzip them into the project files build path
+-unzip them into the build/data